ioanmeri/vue-js-2-course/25_Vue CLI 3/readme.md

 Note: You can't run vue init anymore (at least with some change or addition)

-Now:
+### Create a Project

 ```
 vue create vue-cli-new
 ```

 Choose plugin options from cli.
-You can save as a template
+You can save as a preset.
+If you want to delete a preset you can remove it from .vuerc file.

+## Analyzing the Created Project

+### Package.json

+The vue-cli does use webpack under the hood.
+It basically hides it away in the package.json/devDependencies/@vue/cli-service.

+**browsersList**:

+Allows you to set up which browsers you wanna support with your project.

+Important for tools like the autoprifixer.
+The same for babel.

+### public/manifest.json

+Provides metadata about your app which can be read by the browser to make installable in the home screen.